Subscribe for all my updates and don't miss a thing! Sign me up!

 Tel: +1 (876) 436-6395

 Farm tours are becoming increasingly popular.
 It is a great way to spend an afternoon, surrounded by plants and sometimes animals.
 You get to visit the lesser traversed areas and support local farmers and their efforts.
-The Taste Of Jamaica Tours is one such farm experience you could try.

 Just 15 minutes outside of Montego Bay, you will find the Rockland’s Bird Sanctuary, a place that quickly became one of my favourite places on earth.
 The tranquil bird sanctuary is a needed escape from the rush of the city, especially being so close to Montego Bay.